Astrac/box-tables/README.md

 representation of the algebra.
 The `space` function returns a single blank space and `apply` formats a single `String` in a `List` of the target representation.
 This is where contents that are too long to fit in one cell are split into multiple lines.

+## BoxTable

+The `astrac.boxtables.BoxTable` singleton exposes the functions `algebra` and `makeString` that provide instances of `TableAlgebra` where the underlying representation type will be `String`.

 ## Themes